Everything you need to know about the

 Q. If in-person, how many visitors should I plan to welcome?

-A. The most important factor determining the number of visitors is whether there is Open Access to the experience or if Advance Reservations are required.
-Open Access experiences are open to the general public during days/hours specified by the organizing Partner.
-We strongly encourage you to offer Open Access to your location to maximize the audience you reach during the Weekend.
-Some Open Access experiences may receive between 50-100 visitors while others have 1,000+ visitors.
-We have found that factors like access to public transportation, novelty of the experience, and proximity to other experiences in the Weekend lineup all increase the number of visitors.
+A. The most important factor determining the number of visitors is whether your location is Open Access or Ticketed.
+Open Access locations are open to the general public during a set block of hours during the Weekend.
+We strongly encourage you to offer Open Access to your location to maximize the audience you reach.
+Some Open Access locations may receive between 50-100 visitors while others have 1,000+ visitors.
+We have found that factors like access to public transportation, novelty of the experience, and proximity to other locations in the Weekend lineup all increase the number of visitors.
 If you know of organizations or other potential Partners in your community who could be a good fit for OHNY Weekend but have not participated before, please encourage them to submit a proposal to our Open Call and help us build a cluster of experiences nearby!

 Q. What about liability and insurance issues?